FOSSEE/sdes-stscripts/Latex/Latex4/Typesetting_Text_Latex.rst

 ..
 R5

-The \emph command is used to give the text an emphasized & italic effect.
+The <\emph> command is used to give the text an emphasized & italic effect.
-In tabular structures LaTeX doesn't add multiple spaces between words.
+In tabular structures, LaTeX doesn't add multiple spaces between words.
 Just like multiple empty lines, multiple spaces are considered as a single space.
 Also, LaTeX starts a new paragraph at the beginning of the table.